Aureatus/Dash/README.md

 # Dash
-Readvocab is an instant messaging realtime chat room app.

-Dash is an instant messaging chat room app.
+Dash is a realtime chat room app.

 ## Table of Contents
 * [Features](#features)